yaweli/pipi/README.md

 ```
       FOR I IN ^MYGLO(V1,V2,V3) D SOMETHING(I)
 ```
-this new smart for loop can work no locals and on globals with any variations including indirecion like this :
+this new smart for loop can work on locals and on globals with any variations including indirection like this :
 ```
       FOR J IN @GLO D IT
 ```